sqlc-dev/sqlc/docs/howto/overrides.md

 ### The `go_type` map

 Some overrides may require more detailed configuration.
-If necessary, `go_type` can also be an object with the following keys:
+If necessary, `go_type` can be a map with the following keys:

 - `import`:
   - The import path for the package where the type is defined.